-Supporting those in a dire situation who were affected by the nuclear power plant accident
+Supporting those in difficult circumstances affected by the nuclear power plant accident

-1. Supporting the Operation of Temporary Housing Salons
+1. Supporting the Operations of Temporary Housing Community Salons

 JVC continued operating a permanent ‘salon’ in four locations in Minamisoma city in order to prevent solitary death among people living in temporary houses in collaboration with local NPO “Tsunagappe (Let’s hold hands) Minamisoma”.
 JVC provided information on occupancy procedures for residents scheduled to move into public housing.
 Since April 2017, JVC has assisted those who continue to stay in temporary housing, working with them to develop temporary housing resident’s association to manage and operate a ‘salon’, a place for relaxation and refreshments.
 Incidentally, permanent-style salon activities were terminated at the end of fiscal year 2016 because a drastic decrease in the number of users of such salons, which was expected due to the massive relocation to public housing.

 2. Supporting community activities of the residents in public housing

 At Ohmachi public housing for disaster evacuees, JVC made improvements to the management of the ‘community salon’ in order to better prevent isolation among residents and to develop a community.
 JVC assisted the residents to build a system, which enables them to operate and continue salon activities without relying on an external organization like JVC.
 Furthermore, concerned with the continuation of the project in the future, JVC held a series of discussions with the parties concerned to build a support framework for residents to independently manage the ‘community salons’.